deep-thought-labs/drive/docs/node-operations.md

 # Navigate to your service directory
 cd drive/services/infinite-mainnet

-# Start the container (if not running)
+# Start the container (if not running) - use drive.sh for automatic permission handling
-docker compose up -d
+./drive.sh up -d

 # Open the graphical interface
 docker compose exec infinite-mainnet node-ui
 ```

+**Note:** Use `./drive.sh` for container management commands (up, down, ps, etc.) to automatically handle permissions.
+Use `docker compose exec` for commands inside the container.

 ### What You Can Do in the Interface